iamvikas10/Java/README.md

-# MultiThreading
+# Java
-This repository contains examples for multithreading in java
+This repository contains Examples for Java Concepts Understanding